ramazansakin/ramazansakin/README.md

 <br/>

-I'm Ramazan, Software Engineer and researcher of the future.
+I'm Ramazan, Software Engineer, Instructor and researcher of the future.
 <br/>